Declarative pausing and resuming v2.0.0

 kubectl annotate pgdgroup region-a k8s.pgd.enterprisedb.io/pause=on

-After a few seconds, the requested PGD group will be in paused state, with all the database pods removed:
+After a few seconds, the requested PGD group will be in a paused state, with all the database pods removed:

 kubectl get pgdgroups